InDIOS/trebor/README.md

 ### Why?

 In this days front-end frameworks are very populars comming to be an important part of a web application.
-Almost all of then have a runtime library that is part of the application, [Vue](https://github.com/vuejs/vue), [React](https://github.com/facebook/react), [Angular](https://github.com/angular/angular), but what if we can do a component that no need a runtime lib? what if can create all components without useless code and can run it self?.
+Almost all of then have a runtime library that is part of the application, [Vue](https://github.com/vuejs/vue), [React](https://github.com/facebook/react), [Angular](https://github.com/angular/angular), but what if we can make a component that no need a runtime lib?
+What if we can create all components without useless code and can run it self?.
 That is what `TreborJS` do, a module that compile an structured html file in a javascript file with just the code you need and nothing more.

 ## How to use